emdgroup/baybe/README.md

 - You can always deactivate all telemetry by setting the environment variable `BAYBE_TELEMETRY_ENABLED` to `false` or `off`.
 For details please consult [this page](https://emdgroup.github.io/baybe/_autosummary/baybe.telemetry.html).
+- If you want to be absolutely sure, you can uninstall internet related packages such as `requests` or `opentelemetry*` from the environment.
+Due to the inability of specifying opt-out dependencies, these are installed by default, but the package works without them.

 ## Authors